U.S. Stocks Extend Gains as Powell Speaks

 The numbers suggest a healthier U.S. economy than some investors and economists anticipated after waves of volatility swept through stock and bond markets in recent weeks amid fears of slowing growth around the world.

+Stocks extended their gains as Federal Reserve Chairman Jerome Powell spoke in Atlanta.
+Mr. Powell said in his remarks that U.S. data seems to be on track to sustain good momentum into the new year, but that he is prepared to adjust policy quickly and flexibly if necessary.

-The Dow Jones Industrial Average rose more than 450 points, or 2%, in recent trading.
-The S&P 500 and the Nasdaq Composite gained 2.1% and 2.4%, respectively.
+The Dow Jones Industrial Average rose roughly 600 points, or 2.6%, in recent trading.
+The S&P 500 and the Nasdaq Composite gained 2.6% and 3.2%, respectively.
 Major indexes were led higher by tech companies and stocks most heavily exposed to the Chinese economy, such as Caterpillar, after China confirmed a two-day meeting with U.S. representatives to work to resolve the countries' trade dispute.

 The yield on 10-year U.S. Treasurys, meanwhile, was last up to 2.639% from 2.557% late Thursday.
 Yields rise as prices fall.